excid3/rails/guides/source/getting_started.md

 #### Extracting Partials

 We've already written a form for creating new products.
 Wouldn't it be nice if we could reuse that for edit and update?
-We can using a feature called "partials" that allow you to reuse a view in multiple places.
+We can, using a feature called "partials" that allows you to reuse a view in multiple places.

 We can move the form into a file called `app/views/products/_form.html.erb`.
-The filename starts with an underscore denotes this is a partial.
+The filename starts with an underscore to denote this is a partial.

-We also want to replace any instance variables with a local variable.
+We also want to replace any instance variables with a local variable, which we can define when we render the partial.
 We'll replace `@product` with `product`.

 ```erb
 <%= form_with model: product do |form| %>